-- 1. Click Start > Programs > IBM Client Security Software > Client Utility.
-The UVM passphrase window opens. - 2.
-Type the UVM passphrase for the client user who requires a UVM passphrase or Windows NT password change, and click OK. - The Client Utility main window opens. - 3.
+- Click Start > Programs > IBM Client Security Software > Client Utility.
+The UVM passphrase window opens. - Type the UVM passphrase for the client user who requires a UVM passphrase or Windows NT password change, and click OK.
+The following window opens. - 3.
 In the Required information area, type the path to the key archive that was set up for this user.

-Note: After you set up a key archive, the Administrator Utility populates the Archive Directory (Path) field with the last path that was entered.
-If the information in Archive Directory (Path) field is deleted or, if the information is incorrect for the user you want to add, make sure that you re-type the correct information because the archive directory is required information.

-- 4. Do one of the following: - To change the UVM passphrase, in the Change UVM Passphrase area, type a new passphrase in the Enter new UVM passphrase field.
-Next, type the passphrase again in the Confirm UVM passphrase field, and then click Change. - To change the Windows XP, Windows NT, or Windows 2000 logon password, click the Update Windows Password button, and type a new Windows password in the Current Windows password field.
-Then, confirm the new password again in the Confirm Windows password field, and click Update.
-For rules regarding Windows NT logon passwords, see the operating system documentation.

-Note: Only change Windows logon information in User Manager for the user currently logged on.

-- To update the key archive, click Update Archive; then click OK on the window that notifies you that the operation was successful. - To configure UVM sound files to be played upon authentication success and failure, select the Configure UVM Sounds tab and the Enable authentication event sounds check box; then click Browse to select the sound files to be played upon authentication success and failure. - 5.
+- Note: After you set up a key archive, the Administrator Utility populates the Archive directory (path) field with the last path that was entered.
+If the information in Archive directory (path) field is deleted or, if the information is incorrect for the user you want to add, make sure that you re-type the correct information because the archive directory is required information. - 4.
+Do one of the following: - To change the UVM passphrase, in the Change current passphrase area, type a new passphrase in the New passphrase field.
+Next, type the passphrase again in the Confirm new passphrase field, and then click Change. - To change the Windows XP or Windows NT logon password, in the Windows password field, type a new Windows NT password.
+Next, type the new password again in the Confirm Windows password field, and then click Update.
+For rules on the Windows NT logon password, see the operating system documentation. - Note: Only change Windows logon information in User Manager for the user currently logged on. - To update the key archive, click Update archive; then click OK on the window that notifies you that the operation was successful. - To register user fingerprints, click the Fingerprint Registration tab; then click the Click to launch fingerprint registration button.
+In the radio boxes, select the hand and finger you will scan for prints, and click Start registration.
+Then, place the selected finger on the fingerprint reader and follow the on-screen instructions to scan four copies of your fingerprint.
+When you have finished scanning your fingerprints, click Exit. - 5.
 Click OK to exit.